VictorianGovernment/api-design-standards/api-standards.md

 There are multiple levels of abstraction and determining the level of abstraction is largely based on the number of consumers and the cost to change the system in response to an API change.

 As a general principle there should be a level of abstraction of the source system data and business logic in your API design to decouple the consumers and the API service provider(s).
 Applying BASIC abstraction to a SaaS API (such as an Azure API) is recommended.
-For example; if there are changes in the SaaS authentication schema it could be handled within the API.
+For example, if there are changes in the SaaS authentication schema it could be handled within the API.

 A higher level of abstraction would be required for APIs that have multiple consumers and the cost of change to the API consumers is greater than the cost to change the backend systems / service providers.